-11.4 A.S.T. order is used to resolve all ties between the civilizations except conflict and winning the game.
-A.S.T. order corresponds to the list of civilizations on the A.S.T.
+11.4 A.S.T. order is used to resolve all ties between the civilizations except conflict.
+A.S.T. order corresponds to the list of nations on the A.S.T.
 The Scenario Handbook also lists all civilizations in A.S.T. order.